 For the sole reason that this book elicited so many giggles from my boys, this will forever rank is one of the best board books in our house.
 We have no doubt your kids will love it too, and its a great concept book to add to your collection!Read More

-This is one of those books that can sweep you away in its intricate- and often humorous- illustrations.
 Think Where's Waldo, though exchange the beloved red and white shirt donning, glasses wearing man for an adorable little bear, and add in a sweet story to boot.
-In The Bear's Song, by Benjamin Chaud, Papa Bear is desperate to find his baby cub who has run off to chase a bee-- because where there are bees, there is honey.
+In THE BEAR’S SONG, by Benjamin Chaud, Papa Bear is desperate to find his baby cub who has run off to chase a bee — because where there are bees, there is honey.
 The baby cub's quest leads the two bears to the opera house, where Papa Bear's song has quite the unintended consequences.
 Though the premise is simple, the pictures are lush and detailed.

 Want the book?
 Get it here!
-The Bear's Song, by Benjamin Chaud. *This is an affiliate link.
+THE BEAR’S SONG, by Benjamin Chaud. *This is an affiliate link.
+And don’t miss the other books in this fabulous series, THE BEAR’S SEA ESCAPE, THE BEAR’S SURPRISE and LITTLE BEAR’S BIG HOUSE!

 For those of you with reluctant readers at bed time, or if you simply want a fun, tactile read, check out Press Here by Herve Tullet.
 This is not your typical picture book, complete with a simple three-act plot, engaging characters, and a lesson or moral to be learned.
 Instead, it is an interactive read and allows the child to be the grand master of the "story."
 The reader is invited to press, shake, tap, blow and clap, watching with wonder as multi-colored dots "respond" to his physical input by multiplying, changing sizes/colors, and traveling around the pages.
 Pickle eats this up, and he never fails to squeal with delight as he interacts with the dots on every page.
 It is a great book to help kids learn how to follow a simple sequence of instructions, and it is also a helpful tool to teach children about cause and effect in a fun and unique manner.
 Added bonus -- all of the pressing and tapping and shaking and clapping is great for kids who need some help refining their fine motor skills.
 If Press Here is not already in your library, it should be!